Places to celebrate Women’s History Month

-Finally, in the early 1900s, she got First Lady Taft to agree to the plan, and things were set in motion.
+Finally, in the early 1900s, she got first lady Helen Taft to agree to the plan, and things were set in motion.
 Today, there are over 4,000 cherry blossom trees in Washington D.C., and while they can be enjoyed year-round, they are perhaps most beautiful in late March when they are in full bloom and the National Cherry Blossom Festival takes place.

 DCStockPhotography // Shutterstock

 – Baltimore, Maryland